DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/editing-in-popup.md

 - `applyChanges` - applies data edits
 - `cancelChanges` - cancels data edits

-Implement the functions in the `popupEditing` template and pass them to the `Popup` component along with the row being edited.
-Popup form elements will use these functions later.
+Implement the functions in the `popupEditing` template and pass these functions and the row being edited to the `Popup` component.
+Pop-up form elements use these functions later.

 ```jsx
 const PopupEditing = ({ popupComponent: Popup }) => (